- The sales process is a straight line. Your job is to keep the customer on that line.

 Once they admit that, it means that they trust you.
 If they don’t admit that, then you need to come at them with all you got.

 “Now, that I can understand.
 You don’t know me, and I don’t have the luxury of a track record; so let me take a moment to reintroduce myself.
-My name is Aure Lastname, and I am a job title at company name, and I have been there for number of years and I pride myself on…”.
+My name is Aure Notes, and I am a job title at company name, and I have been there for number of years and I pride myself on…”.